-In the case of jet engines, a combustor combines air flowing faster than a hurricane with swirling fuel to generate the extraordinary release of heat that ultimately powers the aircraft.
-Using ALCF's Mira and later Blue Gene/P supercomputers, GE researchers predicted the jet engine noise of different designs of exhaust nozzle shape by modeling the turbulent flow features, and measuring quantities such as velocity, temperature, and pressure that create jet engine noise.
-Similarly, Pratt and Whitney researchers reduced the solution times for their 3D combustor simulations and provided key insights in the design of their next-generation engines.
-More fuel-efficient, lower noise next-generation jet engines are aiding these companies, and their customers, to reach greater heights in the extremely competitive aircraft and jet engine global market.
+Similarly, GE researchers predicted the jet engine noise of different designs of exhaust nozzle shape by modeling the turbulent flow features and measuring quantities such as velocity, temperature, and pressure that create jet engine noise.
+More fuel-efficient, lower-noise next-generation jet engines are aiding these companies, and their customers, to reach greater heights in the extremely competitive aircraft and jet engine global market.